 The production design and lighting/video design was handled by US based design firm FragmentNine and principals of the company, Jeremy Lechterman and Jackson Gallagher.
 The company was first engaged in 2017 as the band was wrapping up their Wings World Tour.
 Everyone quickly got to work on the new Love Yourself album cycle.
 The challenge was to create a show that could open the tour in an 80,000-capacity stadium and then move to arenas less than two weeks later.
 Creating a scalable show was imperative.

-The show was produced and production managed by South Korea-based company, Plan A, which has long worked in the K-pop industry.
+The show was produced and production managed by creative directing team and South Korea-based company, Plan A, which has long worked in the K-pop industry.

 Moving from the first stadium to an arena was a challenge as the only equipment that was the same was some of the bespoke scenic elements.
 All of the vendors changed from Korea to the US as did many of the lighting and video products.
 As the production arrived in the US, the lighting was provided by Nashville-based production company, Morris Light & Sound.
 The staging was provided by Atlanta Rigging, and the video was provided by 3G.